multishell/multishell-scripts/busybox/README.md

 BusyBox
 =======

 Initially, BusyBox did not start with a shell, but they soon added Lash in 0.43.
 After that, Ash, Msh, and Hush were included in 0.52.
+Lash and Msh were eventually dropped.
 This project builds all shells contained within BusyBox.
 Each shell will be a separate binary that defaults to running the shell.

 Source: https://busybox.net/downloads/